Ribero: 1968: three-year-old season

 In the spring of 1968, Ribero was campaigned in trial races for The Derby.
 He finished fourth in the Blue Riband Trial Stakes at Epsom and third in the Dante Stakes at York a race in which he did not help his cause by veering to the right in the closing stages.

 Ribero was withdrawn from the Derby and sent instead to Ascot to contest the King Edward VII Stakes.
 Ribero was required to concede four pounds to the Epsom Derby runner-up Connaught, who beat him by twelve lengths.
-In the Irish Derby at the Curragh at the end of June, Ribero started a 16/1 outsider with the Derby winner Sir Ivor starting 1/3 favourite.
+In the Irish Derby at the Curragh at the end of June, Ribero started as a 16/1 outsider with the Derby winner Sir Ivor starting 1/3 favourite.
 Sir Ivor was ridden by the Irish jockey Liam Ward, while Lester Piggott, who had ridden the colt to victory in the Derby, took the ride on Ribero.
 Ribero turned into the straight in second place behind Giolla Mear before moving up along the rail to take the lead and win by two lengths from Sir Ivor and record a "stunning upset" victory.
 Ribero was well-fancied for the King George VI and Queen Elizabeth Stakes at Ascot in July, but unseated Piggott and bolted before the start, only being brought under control after several minutes.
 He finished fourth behind Royal Palace, Felicio and Topyo.
-In August, Ribero was moved up in distance to contest the Prix Kergorlay over 3000m but ran poorly, finishing last of the seven runners.
+In August, Ribero was moved up in distance to contest the Prix Kergorlay over 3000 m but ran poorly, finishing last of the seven runners.